This project is an experiment in robot vision (e.g. Open CV) and neural networks applied to the practical purpose of cleaning my apartment.

 There is one final switch sensor used to detect if the vacuum container is in the slot.
 There is also one final IR sensor that shines across the mouth of the vacuum container which is used to see if there is any garbage obstructing the opening.

-For this project, I am swapping out the original controller with something that can be customized to my needs.
-However, since I plan to use a neural network or some other CPU intensive approach for learning and adaptation, I want to create a standard interface to the sensors and motors that I know will be supported by any device I choose (e.g. laptop, Raspberry Pi, Edison).
+For this project, I swapped out the original controller with the Teensy 3.2.
+However, this board will only act as the sensorimotor interface.
+I plan to use a neural network or some other CPU intensive approach for learning and adaptation and the Teensy won't suffice.
+I just need it to give me a standard interface into the platform.

-In the case of MBED OS, there are a large number of supported platforms identified in the hardware section.
-Only one device in my drawer of microcontrollers is supported on that list - Teensy 3.1 (3.1 and 3.2 are essentially the same device).
-Indeed, it is only supported because of community efforts.
+Also for this project, I wanted to try out MBED OS.
+While there are a large number of supported platforms identified in the hardware section for MBED, only one device in my drawer of microcontrollers is supported on that list - Teensy 3.1 (3.1 and 3.2 are essentially the same device).
 A quick look around at the forums indicates that the more capable Teensy versions are not supported and will not likely attain that status in the future.
 So Teensy 3.2 it is!

 Unfortunately, Arduino trades depth of control for breadth of access.
-If you need the features of an operating system (in particular multi-tasking) and you need real-time response, then off-the-shelf Arduino falls short.
-Note: if you are feeling like a jerk, copy this statement into an forum to trigger a holy war and watch the world burn.
+If you need the features of an operating system (in particular multi-tasking) and you need real-time response, then off-the-shelf Arduino falls short (IMHO).

 There are two places you want to visit from this page as indicated in red in the figure.
 The first is to go select your board and the second is to go to the compiler (if you plan to use the online version of the compiler as I am.